 All our studies aim to improve patient care and we see many benefits in our patients having the opportunity to take part in these trials.
-If we consider that a patient is potentially suitable to take part in one then they may be contacted either in the surgery or by telephone to discuss it.
+If a patient meets the study criteria to take part, they may be contacted to discuss the study and what it involves.

 We are grateful to the patients and carers who can give their time and commitment to help with medical research.

 We are currently supporting four studies in: